PEP (Post-Exposure Prophylaxis)

 PEP is a course of HIV medication you can take if you have been at risk of HIV infection.
 The course of HIV medication lasts 28 days and, if taken within 72 hours of putting yourself at risk, may be able to prevent you from developing HIV.

-You can get PEP at a GUM sexual health clinic or in Accident and Emergency.
-A&Es are especially important at weekends because most sexual health clinics will not be open.
+You can get PEP at a GUM sexual health clinic or in A&E. A&Es are especially important at weekends because most sexual health clinics will not be open.
 You must start PEP within 72 hours of the possible exposure to HIV, though the sooner you start PEP the more likely it is to be effective.
 Please note we cannot provide PEP at Pitstop Walk-in Clinics.
 For more information visit this site: https://www.lgbthero.org.uk/pep

 PrEP (Pre-Exposure Prophylaxis)